malinlarsson/courses/annotation/2017/practical_session/ExcerciseEvidence.md

 Trinity takes a long time to run if you want to have a look at the results, look in ~/annotation_course/course_material/data/dmel/chromosome_4/RNAseq/ the output that will be used later on for the annotation will be Trinity.fasta

+You have now successfully retrieve most data useful to do an annotation!